Additive Manufacturing Processes

 Once a viable design has been agreed upon, the final details are input into the software and it’s this which prepares the theoretical model ready for physical creation.
 The CAD design is saved as a.
 STL (short for stereolithography) file.
 The file needs to be converted into a format readable by the printer, and the software also slices it into a series of wafer-thin cross-sections, horizontal slices which can be viewed virtually.
 These slices are how the powder will be laid down, and ultimately fused to create the final shape.

 Printing the Design

 When you’re ready to print, you first need to fill the machine with a powered version of your desired material.
 This chamber then releases the powder to be laid down, one layer at a time.
 Each layer is wafer-thin, sometimes taking days to build up to the full-sized model.
 The powder is solidified by a laser that runs over it gradually layer by layer, starting from the bottom and moving to the top.

 This design is particularly economical because any powder that’s left over can simply be re-used for the next project, there’s no waste.
 In conventional manufacturing methods, such as turning, where the material is taken away, up to 95% is thrown away and discarded.
 This makes additive manufacturing a particularly cost-effective way of working.

 There are different types of additive manufacturing processes which can be used to achieve the same result; this can be partially due to the materials being used, but also the end result which is desired.

 Selective Laser Sintering (SLS) and Direct Metal Laser Sintering (DMLS)

-Selective Laser Sintering (SLS) and Direct Metal Laser Sintering (DMLS) are essentially the same process, but with the former typically used for materials other than metal additive manufacturing.
+Selective Laser Sintering (SLS) and Direct Metal Laser Sintering (DMLS) are essentially all metal additive manufacturing processes, but with the former typically used for materials other than metal additive manufacturing.